-In September 2014, in connection with the acquisition of the shares in Samco, we issued \$150 million principal amount of convertible senior notes in a private placement.
-We funded the acquisition of the shares in Samco with the net proceeds of the September 2014 Registered Direct Offering of common stock and concurrent private placement of convertible senior notes due 2019 to institutional accredited investors, plus cash on hand.
+In September 2014, in connection with the acquisition of the shares in Samco, we issued \$150 million aggregate principal amount of convertible senior notes due 2019 in a private placement to institutional accredited investors.
+The net proceeds of approximately \$145.5 million (after placement agent expenses, but before other transaction expenses) were used, along with the net proceeds of the September 2014 registered direct offering of common stock and cash on hand, to fund the acquisition of shares in Samco.
 We pay interest at a fixed rate of 4.50% per annum, payable semiannually in arrears.
-The convertible senior notes are convertible into common stock of DHT at any time until one business day prior to their maturity.
-The initial conversion price for the convertible senior notes is \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 aggregate principal amount of convertible senior notes), subject to customary anti-dilution adjustments.
-We received net proceeds of approximately \$145.5 million (after placement agent expenses, but before other transaction expenses).
-The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of April 10, 2018 the conversion price is \$6.3282.
-In 2017, we acquired in the open market \$17.2 million in aggregate principal amount of our convertible senior notes at an average price of 99.0% of par.
-The subsequent outstanding amount is then \$105.8 million.
+The convertible senior notes due 2019 are convertible into common stock of DHT at any time until one business day prior to their maturity.
+The initial conversion price for the convertible senior notes due 2019 was \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 aggregate principal amount of convertible senior notes due 2019), subject to customary anti-dilution adjustments.
+The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of March 18, 2019, the conversion price is \$6.1285 per share of common stock.
+In 2017, we acquired in the open market \$17.2 million in aggregate principal amount of our convertible senior notes due 2019 were exchanged for approximately \$80.3 million aggregate principal amount of the convertible senior notes due 2019 have been cancelled and the subsequent aggregate principal amount outstanding is approximately \$32.9 million.